Clinical Teaching Associates

 Clinical Teaching Associates will become confident and certified through an intensive training session, which covers anatomy, medical terminology, physician-patient communication, and physical exam skills.
 It will include team-building exercises, large- and small-group workshops, and hands-on curriculum practice using task trainers.

-Male Clinical Teaching Associates exams occur in the winter term, from January to April.
-We run two sessions during this time.
+Male Clinical Teaching Associates exams occur in the fall term, from October to November.
+We run four sessions during this time.

 Yes.
 It is important that Clinical Teaching Associates work with male and female students on their technique and communication skills to ensure they deliver a safe and respectful examination.